If you are looking for ‘print on demand for fashion brands’, you’re…

 Sample products

-Once you’ve got a domain name, the cost of sample products forms the following item of expense.
+Once you’ve secured a domain name, the cost of sample products is the next expense.
 In your budget, this item’s price is exceptionally high.

-Dropshipping is phenomenal, and it’s precisely because you don’t have to carry any inventory of the merchandise.
+Dropshipping is phenomenal because you don’t have to carry any inventory of the merchandise.

 You don’t control the quality of the items you sell, nor the packaging, nor the shipment times.